-Also, they can access the data stored by their third party payment processors Stripe and PayPal.
+Also, they can access the data stored by their third party payment companies: Stripe and PayPal.
 This may include your card billing address.

 All in all, this is a decently privacy-friendly approach, but for true anonymity you should pay in crypto and take other precautions.
 TunnelBear is also based in Canada, which is a member of the UKUSA (Five Eyes) alliance – a group of countries known for their mass surveilance efforts and powerful intelligence agencies.
 This probably shouldn’t be a dealbreaker for regular users, but others might want to take notice.

 For three years in a row, TunnelBear has submitted their apps for independent security audits.
 Cure53 – a trusted German cybersecurity agency – looked for critical code, server, or client app flaws that hackers could exploit.
 For example, the last audit found 2 critical, 4 high, and 1 medium issues, which were then immediately patched up.